kcapasso-mcdaniel/algorithm-utility-library/README.md

 Next, let's "encrypt" the user's password that they entered under "Nice to meet you".
 We'll use a stupidly simple encryption pattern, but it will serve its purpose here.

 -  Before logging the password to the console, the application should increment each letter by 1, using its [char code](https://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes), keeping capitalization in place.
 (You'll find [this method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charCodeAt) handy.)
 The characters `z` and `Z` should "wrap around" and be replaced by the letters `a` and `A` respectively.
 All other non-alphabetic characters should stay the same.
+(How do you know which character codes are alphabetical?
+Here is [a list of all the alphabetical characters](https://www.kerryr.net/pioneers/ascii2.htm)—look at the "Decimal" column.)
 So a password of "HelloZetlow1~" would be logged in the console as "IfmmpAfumpx1~".

 ## Step 4: Repeat this process with the next repo